donahut/simple-parser/README.md

 cycle.
 For sentence 3, it is virtually impossible to follow what is going on, but sentences 1 and 2 are manageable.
 After all of the workspaces have printed, the total number of stacks on the workspace is printed.
-This helps see how the situated ``vision'' example with sentence 2 constrains the parse.
+This helps see how the situated "vision" example with sentence 2 constrains the parse.
 After this number, a list of the valid parses is printed.
 There is an (S) printed for every valid possible parse, if empty, there were no valid parses.